crusoebirkhead/cv-project/README.md

-First Create React App
+First Create React App,
-CV-Application creator that updates live on input Focus on using components, state, and props
+CV-Application creator that updates live on input, focus on using components, state, and props